haleeems/fullstack-submission/part0/README.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code<br/>that fetches the updated JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the updated JSON from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, { "content": "New note", "date": "2023-1-2" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function<br/>that renders all notes including the new one
+    Note right of browser: The browser executes the callback function that renders all notes including the new one

 Exercise 0.5
 sequenceDiagram